 Additional Information

-The Company The Charles Schwab Corp.
-(United States), is listed on NYSE with a market value of $ 168.69 Billions, having an equity of $ 49.40 Billions.
+The Charles Schwab Corp.
+(United States) is listed on the NYSE and has a market capitalization of $173.09 Billions, with shareholders equity totaling $49.40 Billions.